NR Job Posting

 • Ability to prepare and maintain accurate, error-free financial and statistical records.

-• Ability to ensure confidentiality of information relating to financial and sensitive personnel matters at all times.
+• Ability to ensure confidentiality of information relating to sensitive financial and personnel matters at all times.

 • Ability to work cooperatively, establish and maintain effective working relationships with members of the Association in order to accomplish planned Association objectives.

-Review of applications will begin immediately.
-Position will remain open for applications until satisfactory pool has been identified.
-Application closes June 27, 2023 at 11:59pm.
 Please do not send correspondence to CCE Monroe, contact Contact Kimberly at wsbn-recruiter@cornell.edu with questions.

 REQUIRED QUALIFICATIONS: